 When available, the Branch measures the fair value of an instrument using the quoted price in an active market for that instrument.
-A market is regarded as active if transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.
+A market is regarded as active if transactions for

 4. Statement of compliance, basis of preparation and significant accounting policies (continued)